iamharis08/Thiscord/README.md

 ## Roadmap

 - [ ] User - Login/Logout, Signup, Restore Session and permissions within site
-- [ ] Spots - Show all in display, see details of specific spot, add  a spot as well as images of spot (owner Auth)
+- [ ] Servers - Show all in display, see details of specific server, add  a server as well as channels of server and its users
-- [ ] Reviews - Show all reviews of a spot, user, and edit/update/delete features as well as review Image association
+- [ ] Channels - Show all messages of channel, and implement a message feature via sockets for real time updates
+- [ ] Live Chat - Send and receive messages in channels within a given channel, messages realtime update for all users in channel
+- [ ] Message Search - Search through a given channel's messages by text to display all matches to the user

     <!-- - [ ] Nested Feature -->

-See the [open issues](https://github.com/jacoblauxman/AirBnB-Proj/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/iamharis08/Thiscord/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>